 That next step is Suica NFC Tag payments.
-Think of it as Suica transactions without a reader, where your smartphone is both Suica card and Suica reader and let’s call it MaaS Suica.
+Think of it as Suica transactions without a reader, let’s call it MaaS Suica.
 JRE joined the MaaS alliance in November 2019 closely followed by an December 2019 press release announcing NFC Tag tests with 4 partners: JRE (Suica), DNP (NFC Tags), Sony (FeliCa) and AquaBit Spirals (NFC Tag SmartPlate payments software).

 JRE & us (AquaBit Spirals) have announced to conduct technical verification for the use of NFC tags focusing on transportation and ‘payments’, and that the role of Sony is to investigate technical specs as part of promoting a lifestyle through ‘FeliCa’ tech.
 You may know what we mean😉AquaBit Spirals CEO Tomohiro Hagiwara

 It’s clearly implied by the diagram and by comments from AquaBit Spirals CEO Tomohiro Hagiwara that Suica powers the NFC Tag payments middle section via the cloud.
 This means the Suica card balance on a device works ‘over the cloud’.
 Suica is unchained from the NFC reader infrastructure and can be used to pay for any kind of NFC Tag linked service or item.
 This is still a pilot test program but has connections with the Cloud Suica system JR East is planning to roll out.